swiss-ai-center/a-guide-to-mlops/presentation/README.md

 ---

-**What are we trying to improve**
+**What we are trying to improve**

 - Document the  steps to reproduce the experiment
-- Ensure it can be ran anytime in the future
+- Ensure it can be run anytime in the future
 - DVC can improve time efficiency

 ![bg right:40%](.)